ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-04-30-spacy-low-resource.md

 What's surprising though is how the Indonesian and Vietnamese morphologizers performed well in Ugnayan.
-Perhaps, it may be due to them belonging to the same Austronesian language family as Tagalog
+Perhaps, it may be due to them belonging to the same Austronesian language family as Tagalog.